 Let $W=A/(U+B)$.
-The homomorphism $\tau$ is a composition of the projection $\pi:A\to W$ and an homomorphism $\bar{\tau}:W\to T$.
-I don't know whether $\bar{\tau}$ is always injective, but it is so for an example which we will consider in the next section.
+The homomorphism $\tau$ is the composition of the projection $\pi:A\to W$ and a homomorphism $\bar{\tau}:W\to T$.
+I do not know whether $\bar{\tau}$ is always injective, but this is so in the case that we consider in the next section.